stefmolin/data-morph/docs/tutorials/custom-datasets.rst

 .. code:: console

-   $ data-morph --start-shape path/to/points.csv --target-shape wide_lines --classic
+   $ data-morph --start path/to/points.csv --target wide_lines --classic

 Here is an example animation generated from a custom dataset: